robinucar/travel-log/README.md

 I want to be able to log out.

 # Extra features
 As a user
+So that I can share my holiday experiences
+I want to rate my holiday.

+As a user
 So that I can see special blog-writers posts